F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 Processing of Informal Complaints

-Prior to completing the Informal Resolution Process, and/or upon the Complainant’s request, the Title IX Coordinator and Affirmative Action Officer or University Investigator(s) may determine that no purpose is served by pursuing the Informal Resolution Process and may refer the Complaint to the Formal Resolution Process.
+Before completing the Informal Resolution Process, and/or upon the Complainant’s request, the Director of Institutional Equity or University Investigator(s) may determine that no purpose is served by pursuing the Informal Resolution Process and may refer the Complaint to the Formal Resolution Process.

 Conclusion of the Informal Resolution Process